Clara-Sousa-Neves/Snake_Game/README.md

-👩🏼‍💻 The snake game made in Java language.
+👩🏼‍💻 The snake game made with Java language.